 homemade pie crust in a pie dish before being baked

-whisking pumpkin pie filling in a mixing bowl
+Whisking pumpkin mixture in a mixing bowl.

 • Pour filling into crust.
 Bake at 425 for 15 minutes.
 Cover crust edges with foil or a pie shield.
 Reduce oven temperature to 350 degrees F and continue baking 35 to 40 minutes or until knife inserted 1-inch from crust comes out clean.

-pumpkin pie filling in a crust ready to be baked
+Pumpkin pie filling in a crust ready to be baked.

 • Once cooked, turn off the oven, open the door slightly, leave the pie in the oven to cool for an hour or so.
 Pumpkin pie is best served nice and chilled.
 Once the pie comes out of the oven, let it cool on the countertop for a good two to three hours.
 Then, place it in the fridge for about 4 hours before slicing and serving (overnight is best).
 Garnish as desired.
 Store leftovers covered in the refrigerator for up to about 4 days.

-baked pumpkin pie on a wire rack
+Baked pumpkin pie on a wire rack.

 Notes